Mike Covone

-Michael L. Covone (born August 31, 1969 in Hialeah, Florida) is a retired American soccer forward who is the Director of Athletics for Barry University.
+Michael L. Covone (born August 31, 1969) is an American retired soccer forward who is the director of athletics for Barry University.
 Covone played professionally in the Major Indoor Soccer League and coached the Barry University women's soccer team from 1984 to 1994, winning three NCAA Division II national championships.

 Player

 Covone, brother of Neil Covone, graduated from Hialeah-Miami Lakes High School.
 He attended Miami Dade North, playing on the men's soccer team in 1988 and 1989.
 He played professionally for one season with the Phoenix Inferno of the Major Indoor Soccer League.

 Coach

 In 1983, Covone served as an assistant with the Miami Dade South men's soccer team which took the 1983 NJCAA national championship.
 In 1984, he moved to Barry University to become the school's first women's soccer coach.
 He held that position until 1994, compiling a 140-32-9 record.
 Barry won the 1989, 1992 and 1993 NCAA Division II national championships, finishing runner-up in 1988 and 1995.